GNU ministers have duty to implement existing policies: Thuli Madonsela

-Former public protector Thuli Madonsela says though ministers in the government of national unity (GNU) would come from different political parties, they would have to implement existing policies regardless of their party policies.
+Former public protector Thuli Madonsela says though ministers in the government of national unity (GNU) will come from different political parties, they will have to implement existing policies regardless of their party policies.

 The GNU has been in the spotlight this week as President Cyril Ramaphosa is expected to announce his cabinet, with some parties making demands for positions.